coolbutuseless/cryogenic/README.md

 `cryogenic` is a package for freezing a function call, modifying its arguments and then evaluating later.

-This package is written for a particular use case I have in mind, and may not be generally applicable.
-The functions are all in base R and quite small, and the reasoning for having this in a package is *consistency* of the interface.
+This package is written for a particular use case I have in mind, and is not trying to be the comprehensive answer to call manipulation in R.

-See [rlang](https://cran.r-project.org/package=rlang) for a much more comprehensive and generalisable approach.

 ## My Use Case

   - Both the calling environment and evaluation environment are under my control.
-      - I am not executing captured calls based on user input.
+      - This package is not targetted at executing captured calls based on possibly hostile user input.
   - Need an R package for this as I need to use this code across multiple packages
   - Need eager evaluation of arguments when call is captured
+  - Not concerned with lazy evaluation of the call arguments.
   - Need to be able to update any arguments
       - Need to be able to update an argument to have a value of `NULL`
   - Need to be able to set arguments to a default value if they aren’t